 Alternatively, serve the cake warm as a dessert, uniced, with chocolate sauce and pouring cream.

 You can also cook this cake as a loaf cake.
 Simply grease and line a 1kg (2lb 2oz) loaf tin, pour In the mixture and bake for about 50 minutes.
 Serve as above.

 Chocolate Guinness Cake:

 Chocolate Guinness Cake Recipe and image c/o Dr. Oetker

 So what do you think of this Chocolate Guinness Cake?

 Some posts You Might Also Like:

-Fancy making your Dad a nice Sunday roast?
+Firstly, do you fancy making your Dad a nice Sunday roast?
 Roast Topside Of Beef With Yorkshire Puddings.
+So tasty.

-A Whisky lover?
+Thirdly, a Whisky lover?
 How about some Whisky And Walnut Cakes.
+So tasty.